kubecost/docs/network-allocation.md

 To verify this feature is functioning properly, you can complete the following steps.

-1. Confirm the `kubecost-network-costs` pods are Running
+1. Confirm the `kubecost-network-costs` pods are Running.
+If these pods are not in a Running state, _kubectl describe_ them and/or view their logs for errors.
-2. Ensure `kubecost-networking` target is Up in your Prometheus
+2. Ensure `kubecost-networking` target is Up in your Prometheus Targets list.
+View any visible errors if this target is not Up.
-3. Verify Network Costs are available in your Allocation view
+3. Verify Network Costs are available in your Kubecost Allocation view.
+View your browser's Developer Console on this page for any access/permissions errors if costs are not shown.

 ### Feature Limitations